-6.3.5 Implementation and collaboration
+6.3.5 Implementation and Collaboration

-There has been a very successful track record in implementation of the current land and water management plan and previous salinity management plans over the past 30 years.
-Strong collaboration between community, government and regional agencies including North Central CMA, DPI, G-MW and DSE have contributed to improved land and water management.
+There has been a very successful track record in implementation of the current Loddon Campaspe Irrigation Region Land and Water Management Plan and previous salinity management plans over the past 30 years.
+Strong collaboration between community, government and regional agencies, including North Central CMA, DPI, G-MW and DSE, has contributed to improved land and water management.

-Significant investment in irrigation system and on farm modernisation is currently transforming the irrigation area within the North Central CMA region.
+Significant investment in irrigation system and on farm modernisation is currently transforming the irrigation area within the North Central region.
 Irrigation modernisation is, and will continue to be, a key driver for land and water management plan implementation over the life of the RCS.